arturcorrea1/arturcorrea1/README.md

 👯‍♀️ Looking to collaborate on web development projects.
 I’m good at working in teams.

-🤔 Seeking help to improve my skills with frameworks and best programming practices.
+🤔 Seeking help to improve my skills with frameworks and looking for better programming practices.

-💬 Feel free to ask me about front-end development, my experience as a technical student, or collaborating on projects.
+💬 Feel free to ask me about front and back-end development, my experience as a technical student, or collaborating on projects.

-⚡️ Fun fact: I’m passionate about technology, but I still haven’t decided if I prefer chimarrão or coffee!

 "If it works, don’t touch it" – Someone very wise